 We have three cars in our family that have had their fair share of soda spills, dirt, pet hair, milk, and food items dropped on the interior upholstery.
 As a lot of the stains are deep down the usual method of blotting and scrubbing 1/4 cup of baking soda with a cup of warm water didn’t work.

-How to clean car seats stains
+How to clean car seat stains

 If you take your car to a steam cleaner shop they will get those stains out but it will cost you an arm and a leg.
 There are similar products available that are cheap and reliable so you can do it yourself.